AngeloDotNet/NET6CustomLibrary/README.md

 - Multi language support
 - Serilog (save to text file)

 The documentation is divided for each extension method, and can be consulted by clicking [here](https://github.com/AngeloDotNet/NET6CustomLibrary/blob/main/src/NET6CustomLibrary/Docs/)

+## :star: Give a star

+If you found this Implementation helpful or used it in your Projects, do give it a :star: on Github.
+Thanks!

-## Contributing
+## :muscle: Contributing

 Contributions and/or suggestions are always welcome.

-## Support me

-If you like this repository, please drop a :star: on Github!